auth0/docs/articles/scopes/current/sample-use-cases.md

 ---
+title: Sample Use Cases: Scopes and Claims
-description: Learn how to use scopes with applications and APIs.
+description: Learn how to use scopes and claims with applications and APIs.
 topics:
   - scopes
 contentType: